diego-nieto-pena/spring-cloud-contract/README.md

 ## The Contract

-Consumer servives needs to define exactly what to achieve, a contract is an agreement on how the API communication should look.
+Consumer services needs to define exactly what to achieve, a contract is an agreement on how the API communication should look.

 Assume that you want to send a request that contains the ID of a client company and the amount it wants to borrow.
 The request will be send to the URL **/fraudcheck** by using the **PUT** method.